Heroku Ruby Support

 The rails_stdout_logging

-gem ensures that your logs will be sent to standard out.
+gem ensures that your logs are sent to standard out.

-Heroku treats logs as streams of events, rather than files - by piping logs to stdout, your logs will be captured and consolidated across multiple dynos by Logplex, which in turn makes them available from the command line, $ heroku logs --tail
+Heroku treats logs as streams of events, rather than files.
+By piping logs to stdout, your logs are captured and consolidated across multiple dynos by Logplex, which makes them available from the command line, $ heroku logs --tail

 , or from logging add-ons.